james-pre/deltablank/readme.md

-# Blanked
+# Blank

-Blanked is an engine designed for making 3D (and in the future, 2D) experiences.
+Blank is an engine designed for making 3D (and in the future, 2D) experiences.